Musical Director - Lee Woodward

 Second Cornet - Hannah Hateley

 Second Cornet - Karen Woodhouse

 Karen started playing the cornet at the age of 7 years and was taught by Len Pepper at school.
 Over the years Karen has played with Coventry School of Music Orchestra and Bedworth Silver Band.
 Being a Salvationist Karen spent most of her playing years on the solo cornet bench with the Coventry City Salvation Army band until retiring in 2015.
-Since the appointment of the new Musical Director, Jonathan Fearn, Karen has decided to come out of retirement and join City of Coventry Brass with her daughter Kirsty (Flugel)
+Following the appointment of Jonathan Fearn as MD in 2019 Karen decided to come out of retirement and join City of Coventry Brass with her daughter Kirsty (Flugel)

 Third Cornet - Phil Wroe